carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 Step 4: Embedding graphics
 ---

-Since FlashPunk games are designed for bitmap graphics, the image types you’ll be working with are mostly PNG, GIF, and JPEGs.
-Once you’ve got an image prepared, find a place in your project directory to store your graphics and move the image into there.
-For example, I’m using this little sprite:
+Since FlashPunk games are designed for bitmap graphics, the image types you'll be working with are mostly PNG, GIF, and JPEGs.
+Once you've got an image prepared, find a place in your project directory to store your graphics and move the image into there.
+For example, I'm using this little sprite:

 > <img src="/uploads/default/13/a10c0e2cfd0f3a49.png" width="42" height="21">
 >